ZRX-Pathways/pZEIPs/pZEIPs/2_BATCH_MULTIPLEX_FEATURE_[M2].md

 **Notice:** after the swaps are executed, but before the end of the transaction, we unwrap any WETH leftover and forward it to the `msg.sender`.
 As in our implementation no WETH is left in the 0x Exchange Proxy at the end of execution, this method is theoretically unnecessary and works as a safeguard measure that could be removed after further test assertions.

-### Specificities of developing a multicall extension for the 0x Exchange Proxy
+### Specificities of developing a multicall feature for the 0x Exchange Proxy
 When forwarding an array of calls to the 0x Exchange Proxy, a developer must be aware that:
 - `delegatecall` is a safe method to use, but will revert in some specific circumstances as the original call's `msg.value` is preserved;
 - some publicly exposed internal methods have been developed that allow custom routing of calls that require handling.
 These methods allow forwarding the desired ETH;
 - using `call` to forward a batch of swaps is generally unsafe, as:
   - the `msg.sender` is changed to the 0x Exchange Proxy itself, and therefore some external methods will be incorrectly executed;
   - when calling the publicly exposed internal methods, some parameters will be passed to the child, which would make the 0x Exchange Proxy insecure.
 In particular, in some cases, a `taker` can be passed, which is different from the `msg.sender`; in others, a `payer` can be passed, which is different from the `msg.sender`.
-  While the first does not pose a security thread but "violates" the rule of the 0x protocol, the second poses a security thread as anyone would be able to move another user's funds (provided the user has an approval set to the 0x Exchange Proxy).
+  While the first does not pose a security threat but "violates" the rule of the 0x protocol, the second poses a security threat as anyone would be able to move another user's funds (provided the user has an approval set to the 0x Exchange Proxy).
 Furthermore, the ABI of the publicly exposed internal methods is different from the ABI of the external methods that use them, thus requiring an amendment in the format at an API-provider level;
 - a method cannot pass arbitrary data with `call` to self.
 Instead, inputs **MUST** be decoded according to the expected type and correctly routed with parameters validation;
 - generally speaking, it is good practice to:
   - decode the encoded data according to their selector (the first four bytes of the `calldata`);